 In the years since completing the Action Plan, the Town has implemented several projects which benefit residents of all ages.
 Recent initiatives include:

-This recently announced project, which is still subject to rezoning approval, sees the Town of Gibsons, Province of BC and the Government of Canada partnering to create a 40-unit supportive housing project for people who are homeless or at risk of homelessness.
+This project sees the Town of Gibsons, Province of BC and the Government of Canada partnering to create a 40-unit supportive housing project for people who are homeless or at risk of homelessness.
 Residents will range in age from 19 year-olds who have “aged out” of other provincial housing programs to low-income seniors.

-The larger of these envisions the creation of 40 rental apartments consisting of a mix of 1, 2, and 3-bedroom units.
-The site would offer a mix of market rents as well as reduced monthly rents with rent reductions of $200 to $700 below market levels.
-This mix of rental options of market and below-market apartments would provide affordable housing options to independent seniors or other singles, lone parents, couples, and couples with children.
-The second project will see two affordable housing units constructed on a closed road end, with three other similar Town-owned sites designated for the future development of affordable housing.
+The Town is actively working to address the community’s lack of affordable housing, with several affordable housing initiatives underway.
+The largest of these projects will see the creation of 40 rental apartments consisting of a mix of 1, 2, and 3-bedroom units at 571 Shaw Road.
+The site will offer a mix of market rents as well as reduced monthly rents with rent reductions of $200 to $700 below market levels.
+This mix of rental options of market and below-market apartments will provide affordable housing options to independent seniors or other singles, lone parents, couples, and couples with children.
+The second project, located at 744 Franklin Road, will see two affordable housing units constructed on a closed road end, with other similar Town-owned sites designated for the future development of affordable housing.

 Completing a multi-use path between Lower Gibsons and Upper Gibsons (2018)